purna/angular/lessons/The HTTP service/background.md

 ###Services
 A service is what we use in Angular when we have logic that we don't want to put in a controller.
 It's typically more low level than a controller focused on a particular concern.
 We need to inject these services into our controllers in order to use them.
 For example, the `$http` service is used to do HTTP calls to a server, and the `$timeout` service is used if you want to run a piece of code after a specified amount of time has elapsed.

-This is a confusing for some people new to Angular.
+This is confusing for some people new to Angular.
 Why would one need to use the $timeout service, and not just window.setTimeout?
 Angular does a lot of magic for us, by providing two way databinding on the views, without us needing to tell it that our data has been updated.
 It manages this through having it's own [run loop](https://www.ng-book.com/p/The-Digest-Loop-and-apply/) which checks for changes to data, then updating the view accordingly.

 In other frameworks we typically need to change our data, then tell the framework that the data has been updated so that it can rerender the view with the latest data.